 We currently have two Board Committees whose powers are governed by the relevant committee's terms of reference, as approved by the Board.
-The two Board Committees are: 1.
-Executive Committee and 2.
-Audit and Risk Management Committee.
+The three Board Committees are: Executive committee, Audit and Risk Management Committee and Selection and Remuneration Committee.
 Other committees may be established from time to time to consider matters of special importance.